Instagram on Android gets offline mode

 Instagram engineer Hendri says offline users will be able to see content previously loaded in Instagram’s feed.
 People can leave comments, Like things, save media, or unfollow people — all of which will go through when they reconnect.
 Profiles they’ve visited before will be visible, as will old versions of the Explore tab or their own profile.

 The engineering gymnastics required to do this could help Instagram grow in developing nations where data is either too expensive for everyone to afford, or there aren’t omnipresent or stable data connections.
 Facebook’s developing world app Facebook Lite shot to 200 million users in just a year, proving the big opportunity Instagram could seize by allowing users to enjoys the app even in isolation.
+While Snapchat seems to have forgotten about the developing world, Instagram knows everyone everywhere wants visual communication.

 0